paretomansmartvotesim/paretomansmartvotesim.github.io/stv.md

 comment = "three parties is a cognitive achievement. don't show power chart." id = "three_sim" %}

-Ranked-Choice Voting is better (more representative) when it allows smaller groups be represented.
+Ranked-Choice Voting is better (more representative) when it allows smaller groups to be represented.
 Five would be a great number.
 More would be even more representative but could be overwhelming.
 Voters don’t have to rank all the candidates.
 They just need to rank enough to get one candidate elected, or maybe two.

 ## Counting Ballots